auth0/docs/articles/quickstart/native/react-native/00-login.md

 <!-- markdownlint-disable MD002 MD012 MD041 -->

 This Quickstart is for the React Native framework.
-To integrate Auth0 into your Expo application, please refer to the [Expo Quickstart](https://auth0.com/docs/quickstart/native/react-native-expo/interactive)
+To integrate Auth0 into your Expo application, please refer to the <a href="https://auth0.com/docs/quickstart/native/react-native-expo/interactive" target="_blank">Expo Quickstart</a>

 <%= include('../_includes/_getting_started', { library: 'React Native'}) %>